mnnxp/cadbaselibrary-blender/README.md

 ### Control

+ `Go back` - return to the previous level (higher).
+If a set of files is open, the button opens a list of modifications of a component; if a list of modifications of a component is open, the button opens a list of a user's favorite component.

  `Open` - open the next level (deeper).
 If a component of a list of user's favorite components is selected, it will open the list of modifications for that component; if a modification of a component modifications list is selected, it will open a set of files for Blender.

- `Go back` - return to the previous level (higher).
-If a set of files is open, the button opens a list of modifications of a component; if a list of modifications of a component is open, the button opens a list of a user's favorite component.

  `Pull (data)` - retrieves data from the remote server and updates the local library view.

+ `Push (data)` - the button opens a window for uploading a set of files from the local Blender library to the CADBase repository.

  `Add component` - the button opens a modal window in which ability create a new component (part, project, etc.) with a given name.

+`Open directory` - the button open the folder containing the selected file or directory within system's file explorer.

+`Copy link` - the button copies the URL associated with a selected component to clipboard.

  `Link file` - link creates a reference to the data in the source file such that changes made there will be reflected in the referencing file the next time it is reloaded.

- `Push (data)` - the button opens the window for downloading files from the Blender folder (set of files for Blender) of the local library to the CADBase repository.

  `Settings` - this button opens a modal window where you can specify the path to the local library, where the files received from CADBase will be stored, and the address of CADBase server.

  `Authorization` - this button opens a modal window where you can specify login and password from CADBase profile to get a new authorization token.
 This action must be repeated if the access token is revoked or expired.

-_Changes made through Settings and Authorization will be reset when Blender restarts.
-For changes to be saved after restarting Blender, they must be made via Add-ons in Preferences..._

 ## Usage